 Transistors are considered a fundamental "building block" of modern electronic devices, either amplifying signals or operating as on-off switches.
 There are many different types of transistors.
 Most organic transistors are organic field-effect transistors (OFETs).
 OFETs have several unique properties not shared by silicon transistors, most notably their flexibility.
-Because OFETs can be manufactured at or near room temperature, they enable the manufacture of integrated circuits on plastic or other flexible substrates that would otherwise not withstand the high-temperature conditions of silicon-based device manufacture.
+Because OFETs can be manufactured at or near room temperature, they enable the manufacture of integrated circuits on plastic or other flexible substrates that would otherwise not withstand the hightemperature conditions of silicon-based device manufacture.
 OFETs are also highly sensitive to specific biological and chemical agents, making them excellent candidates for biomedical sensors and other devices that interface with biological systems.

-With the synthesis of new organic materials, chemists have improved charge-carrier mobilities for small-molecule OFETs from < 1 cm2/Vs in 2000 to 8-11 cm2/Vs today.
+With the synthesis of new organic materials, chemists have improved charge-carrier mobilities for small-molecule OFETs from $< 1 \text{ cm}^2/\text{Vs}$ in 2000 to 8-11 cm2/Vs today.
 Initially, the improved mobilities were obtained only under very clean conditions in ultrahigh vacuum chambers.
-However, recent results suggest that high-performance OFETS can be fabricated using simple and relatively inexpensive techniques, such as solution processing.
-By 2020, with the synthesis of even more advanced materials, mobilities could increase to as much as 100 cm/Vs. As with small-molecule OFETs, polymer OFETs have also increased in performance, with typical mobilities increasing from about 0.01 cm/Vs in 2000 to greater than 1.0-3.0 cm/Vs in 2010
+However, recent results suggest that highperformance OFETS can be fabricated using simple and relatively inexpensive techniques, such as solution processing.
+By 2020, with the synthesis of even more advanced materials, mobilities could increase to as much as 100 cm2/Vs. As with small-molecule OFETs, polymer OFETs have also increased in performance, with typical mobilities increasing from about 0.1 cm2/Vs in 2000 to about 10 cm2/Vs today.